Detroit Mercy Social Media Policy

 Student or employee actions which violate this social media policy are subject to complaint or grievance processes.
 Failure to follow University policies and the terms of service of social media platforms could expose you to personal legal liability and the University to legal action from third parties.

-UDM students and employees are personally responsible for any content they post on Twitter, blogs, wikis, or other social media venues.
+Detroit Mercy students and employees are personally responsible for any content they post on Twitter, blogs, wikis, or other social media venues.
 In light of this comment…

 Be aware of liability